3.2 Interactions

 To read off the matrix element from a Feynman diagram, we take the product of factors associated to each element of the diagram, according to the Feynman rules of the theory.
 These rules are ultimately derived from and encode all our information about the underlying Lagrangian.
 They can be written in either position or momentum space; since we are working with momentum eigenstates, we will use the latter.

-Definition 3.2.1.
-For our scalar Yukawa theory, the Feynman rules for calculating are:7
+For our scalar Yukawa theory, the Feynman rules for calculating

 - 1.